iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 -
 Be able to associate an already "typed" #Individual to another #Class (in conjonction with the 1st one)
 Remark : Most of the time the 1st association is made with a #IntentionalClass ...
-... and the 2nd one is made with an #EntensionalClass
+... and the 2nd one is made with an #ExtensionalClass
 Associated properties and/or relations, should be diplay as followed :
 * #IntentionalClass properties and/or relations, then #ExtensionalClass properties and/or relations
 * Or, in separate tabs